 The blades of chef knives are made up of two types of metal, one is carbon steel, and the other one is stainless steel.

 A knife made of carbon steel is better because it is a hard metal.
 The harder the blade’s metal, the sharper it will be, and it has fantastic edge retention.
 But the problem is that it is delicate and is more sensitive to rust and damage.
 And if this happens, your knife becomes useless.

 So, when you are buying a carbon steel-bladed knife, then make sure that you take proper precautions to delay the rust attack.

 The blade of stainless steel cannot remain as sharp as the carbon steel knife.
 Stainless steel is softer but is more robust, and it won’t be that much susceptible to corrosion or rusting.

 But avoid using a stainless steel knife for cutting ingredients with high pH levels.

-The handle is the major part of a chef knife.
+The handle is the major part of a chef’s knife.
 It is equally important to the blade.
-While shopping an affordable chef knife consider the one whose handle suits you the best.
+While shopping for an affordable chef knife consider the one whose handle suits you the best.

-It should be made up of the material that offers a firm grip even when the hands are wet.
+It should be made up of a material that offers a firm grip even when the hands are wet.
 Be it wood or plastic, the knife should be comfortable to hold while working.

-While buying a knife, don’t consider anyone’s suggestions, just chose what suits you.
-Some people think that thick and more oppressive chef knives are more suitable because they cut the hard ingredients like carrots cabbage more efficiently and quickly.
+While buying a knife, don’t consider anyone’s suggestions, just choose what suits you.
+Some people think that thick and more oppressive chef knives are more suitable.
+Because they cut the hard ingredients like carrots and cabbage more efficiently and quickly.

 Whereas some believe that lighter blades are better because we can control them and move them quickly while working otherwise, the cooking process becomes a frustrating chore.